simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 Vulnerability assessment reports often contain a plethora of information.
 ChatGPT assists in this process by **prioritizing vulnerabilities** based on risk and recommending mitigation strategies.
 This ensures that organizations address the most critical security issues first, optimizing their resources.

 ### **Vulnerability Assessment and Mitigation Prompts:**
+> Analyze this recent vulnerability assessment report and prioritize the identified vulnerabilities.
+Recommend mitigation strategies for the highest-risk items.

 > Analyze the provided vulnerability assessment report and prioritize the identified vulnerabilities.

 > Explain the criteria or methodology used to prioritize vulnerabilities based on risk.